 The mission of the Virginia Governor's School for Agriculture at Virginia Tech is to develop future leaders and scientists for careers in agriculture.
-Concentration is placed on the integration of science, technology, engineering, and mathematics within the five United States Department of Agriculture - National Institute of Food and Agriculture (USDA-NIFA) initiatives:
+Concentration is placed on the integration of science, technology, engineering, and mathematics, using the Agriculture and Food Research Initiative (AFRI) Foundational and Applied Science Program as the framework for coursework and experiences.